 The pipeline from Wivenhoe Dam (SEQWater) provides security of supply when the rainfall in our dam catchments is insufficient to maintain supply to meet the region's growing needs.
 Check current dam levels and the related documents for consumption and rainfall details.

-Bores have been drilled into the Great Artesian Basin and the water transferred as required into Cooby Dam to also supplement supplies when needed.
+Bores have been drilled into the Great Artesian Basin and the water transferred as required into Cooby Dam to supplement supplies when needed.

 More information on Toowoomba water sources